darrenmeehan/get-photos-lambda/README.md

 AWS Lambda to retrieves images from Photos DB.

-It is intended for this to integration an HTTP API with DynamoDB.
+It is intended for this to be an integration an HTTP API with DynamoDB.

 ## Test